ruth-ma/Final_DATA550/README.md

 You have several ways to read in the dataset.
 1. Using the 10X function to read in the dataset (recommend).
 2. Download the dataset from [https://www.10xgenomics.com/datasets/mouse-brain-serial-section-2-sagittal-posterior-1-standard-1-0-0](10X website) and read in the local dataset.
 At least "Feature/barcode matrix HDF5 (filtered)" and "Spatial imaging data" should be downloaded.

-# How to run the program
-If this is your first time working with RNA data, the initial setup may take a few minutes as you install necessary packages.

-All code files are located in the 'code' folder.
-Using 'make' simplifies the process of running all codes and generating the report file.
-However, if you're unfamiliar with 'make', you can run the files individually starting with '00_read_data.Rmd', followed by '01_make_table1.R', '02_make_plots.R', and finally '03_render_report.R'.

-Tables and plots will be generated in the 'output' folder, while the final report will be found in the main folder.

-Traditionally, tables are not the preferred method for visualizing gene data.
-Nonetheless, in adherence to assignment requirements, we will include tables to represent the gene data.

 # Code Description